jacebenson/jace.pro/content/post/2019-08-07-ask-why/index.md

 > I've done this in the past, and knowing **why** is crucial to ensuring this is the right thing to solve the problem.\
 > When you don't present a problem, it's concerning because you might not be considering other factors.\
 > Customer : Like what?\
-> **You**  : Licensing, whose maintaing the value of the field, what is going to keep it in check, and setting an expectation that anyone can add an arbitrary number of fields on incident.\
+> **You**  : Licensing, whose maintaining the value of the field, what is going to keep it in check, and setting an expectation that anyone can add an arbitrary number of fields on incident.\
 > Customer : This is just for reporting.
 We want to know when and for what customers an incident is considered an outage.
 > **You**  : ...